rvl-lab-utoronto/HyperCRL/readme.md

 # HyperCRL

-This is the codebase for the CoRL submission 175 "Continual Model-Based Reinforcement Learning with Hypernetworks"
+This is the official implementation of [Continual Model-Based Reinforcement Learning with Hypernetworks](https://arxiv.org/abs/2009.11997)

 ## Code Structure